What if I have a question about my claim?

 We are required by the Australian Tax Office (ATO) to collect details from those who are registered for GST.
 The reason why we collect this information is that it impacts the settlement of any claims made on your insurance policy.

-This is only relevant if you claim the GST on your insurance premiums.
-For more details please contact the ATO or consult your accountant or tax officer or financial advisor.
+For more details please contact the ATO, consult your accountant, tax officer or financial advisor.

 Why are you asking me about my ABN?